 How Consumers Are Searching Right Now

-Most eCommerce sites today only deliver results for specific searches.
+Most eCommerce sites today only deliver results for specific searches (personalized search).
 In the previous sneaker example, I needed shoes that would work for High Intensity Interval Training, Crossfit and the occasional aerobics class.
 If I were to search for the term ‘shoes for HIIT’ and not find anything rest assured that I won’t be returning to the site again.

 Today’s super-empowered consumers are more impatient, demanding and curious than ever.
 They don’t want just products, they want advice and context— and that is evident from their search terms.
 And this is something retailers should deliver in their eCommerce experiences they offer.